EU and International relations

 We’re committed to building international relationships in order to promote Belfast in targeted geographic areas.
 Our focus is on attracting investment, encouraging trade and developing our international tourism, cultural and educational links.

-Our key geographical focus is on Europe, USA, China and India.
+Our key geographical focus is on Europe, USA and China.

 Belfast has strong links with the European Union (EU).
 This has helped us to secure funding and build close relationships with other European cities and regions.
 As well as promoting Belfast across Europe, we’ve influenced EU policy development and promoted EU affairs locally and in the wider region.